learn-co-students/module-2-code-challenge-round-1-houston-web--module-2-code-challenge---vendors-and-sweets-1587047080/README.md

 - a price (use an integer data type for this column: we'll treat the numbers in it as the price, in cents).

 In the rails console, check that your code works by creating your first `VendorSweet` with a given `Sweet`, `Vendor`, and price.

+Run `rails db:migrate`, and `rails db:seed` to set up the database, then run `rails s` to start the server

 ### 2. VendorSweet Create Form